ayushgta/faa/000_landing_is_more_important_than_flying.md

 Wow, 19,793.
 That's a lot of airports.
 Where are all of those?
 Let's see which state they are in.

-## How many airports are in each state?
+## How many airports are in each state & which has the most?

-To do this, we select a dimension called AIRPORT State.
-This will group the airports by state.
-It would also be fun to know which state has the most airports, so we'll click on the column header for the AIRPORTS Count to sort by the number of airports, descending (from largest to smallest).
+To do this, we select a dimension called AIRPORT State, which adds that dimension into our table.
+When we run the query, we see the 19,793 airports broken out over different states.

+Then, to find out which state has the most airports, we simply **sort** the data.
+All we need to do is click on the column header for amount that we want to sort by.
+In this case, that is the AIRPORTS Count column, which will sort by the number of airports, descending (from largest to smallest).

     Dimensions:
       AIRPORTS State
     Measures:
       AIRPORTS Count
     Sorts:
       AIRPORTS Count (Descending)

 <look height="200">
   model: faa